A list of characters from Eddsworld.

 - Jerk with a Heart of Gold:

-- In a way.
-When Edd is attacked by a Mutant Tom, Eduardo comes to his rescue, proclaiming, "Nobody hurts my neighbor but ''me!''
+- When Edd is attacked by a Mutant Tom, Eduardo comes to his rescue, proclaiming, "Nobody hurts my neighbor but ''me!''

 - He's genuinely saddened by Jon dying in "The End (Part 2)".